Announcing: Senalumi

 As a side note, after I optimized the quadtree I went back and tested a grid.
 The grid is actually faster when dealing with smaller numbers of satellites but only about 15% faster.
 However, as the number of satellites grew, the grid actually performed worse.
 Perhaps my implementation was sloppy but it’s a surprising result.
 I may take a look at this down the road.

-For satellite updates (a), there is only very little we can do.
-We need to change positions and velocity and that is going to mean hundreds of thousand multiplications and additions many times per second.
+For satellite updates (a), there is very little we can do.
+We need to change positions and velocity and that is going to mean hundreds and thousands of multiplications and additions per second.
 What we could do is to reduce the frequency or complexity of those updates.
 I’ve got some ideas and I suspect the existing performance test will help but nothing is done yet.

 This project sat in a mostly-finished state for about 3 years and in the web world, that is plenty of time for dependencies to get out of date.
 It’s basically a meme.
 Fortunately, because I’m a big fan of having less dependencies, this project only really has 3 (the rest are trivial):